 Should volunteer contributions be recognised as income?

 RJ 640.205 permits but does not require recognition of in-kind contributions at fair value if fair value can be measured reliably.
 If recognised, verify the number of hours (timesheets or sign-in records), the fair value per hour (equivalent market rate for the services), and the total.
-Most non-Big 4 firms audit non-profits where volunteer recognition is not material.
+Most mid-tier firms audit non-profits where volunteer recognition is not material.

 Further reading and source references